pupil-labs/hmd-eyes/docs/Developer.md

 Demo: **GazeDemo**

-The `GazeListener` class takes care of subscribing of all `"gaze"` messages and provides C# events containing the already parsed `GazeData` struct.
+The `GazeListener` class takes care of subscribing to all `"gaze"` messages and provides C# events containing the already parsed `GazeData`.
 Checkout the public properties of the [GazeData.cs](../plugin/Scripts/GazeData.cs) to see what kind of data is available.
 Keep in mind that the position vectors like the `GazePoint3d` and the `EyeCenter0/1` are local coordinates in VR camera space.

 The `GazeVisualizer` component already showcases how to access the 3d coordinates of the gaze point after checking the confidence.